vippsas/vipps-checkout/vipps-checkout-api.md

 We also have a [button](vipps-checkout-button.md) with the Vipps look-and-feel that you can use (if you so choose) to make the integration super easy on your product page!

-The SDK exposes a global function called `VippsCheckoutDirect`.
+The frontend SDK exposes a global function called `VippsCheckoutDirect`.
 Initialize this with the following parameters

 | Parameter             | Description                                                                                                       | Optional |
 | --------------------- | ----------------------------------------------------------------------------------------------------------------- | -------- |